songlh15/tidydata/Codebook.md

 ### Data dictionary:

-There are 68 variables in this dataset.First variale 'subjectid' is subject identifier ranges from 1 to 30, second variable 'activity' includes six levels of acitivities include WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITING ,STANDING AND LAYING.
+There are 68 variables in this dataset.First variale 'subjectid' is subject identifier ranges from 1 to 30, second variable 'activity' includes six levels of activities include WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITING ,STANDING AND LAYING.
 Variable number 3 to 68 are calculated average values from each measurement by each subjectid and each activity, so they are numeric.
 A list of variable names by their order in the tidy data set is as following:

  [1] "subjectid"
  [2] "activity"